sophia-publishing/template/README.md

-# template
-Book template project
+# Template project for books